vyca2017/content/content/reference/relay-api/queries/one-node.md

 # Querying one node in the Relay API

-For each [model](!alias-ij2choozae) in your project, the Relay API provides an automatically generated query to fetch one specific node of that model.
+For each [type](!alias-ij2choozae) in your project, the Relay API provides an automatically generated query to fetch one specific node of that type.
 To specify the node, all you need to provide is its `id` or another unique field.

-For example, for the model called `Post` a top-level query `Post` will be generated.
+For example, for the type called `Post` a top-level query `Post` will be generated.

 ## Specifying the node by id